Asanda-Ndlela/Java-ToDoList/README.md

 ## How It Works
 The program displays a menu with options to create, edit, or display a to-do list.
-Tasks are store in a text file so they remain after the program exits.
+Tasks are stored in a text file so they remain after the program exits.
 Input validation prevents empty tasks and handles missing files gracefully.

 ## File Structure